 Do let me know how you get on in the class comments.

-Read the second part of this series: How to accept and honour your true feelings
+- Part 2 – How to accept and honour your true feelings